Authored by the expert who managed and guided the team behind the Spain Property Pack

 How much are property prices expected to increase in Palma de Mallorca in 2026?

-As of early 2026, we expect property prices in Palma de Mallorca to increase by approximately 6% to 9% over the course of the year.
+As of early 2026, property prices in Palma de Mallorca are expected to rise by around 6 to 9% over the course of the year, which would be below the extraordinary pace of 2025 but still well above the European average.

 We go deeper and try to understand how solid are these forecasts in our pack covering the property market in Palma de Mallorca.